JungwonHur-April/business_analytics_foundations_and_projects/visualizaion/metric_hierarchy_dashboard/README.md

 **By Category**
 - **Furniture:** sales growth was supported by increases in both order volume and per-customer value, indicating that demand expanded without compromising monetization quality.
 However, ARPPU and AOV demonstrated relatively smaller rises compared to volume metrics, suggesting that the near-term focus should be maintaining the AOV/ARPPU lift.
 - **Office Supplies:** sales growth was primarily from breadth expansion, showing consistent increases across both promotional and non-promotional purchases.
 However, depth weakened as ARPPU and AOV declined, indicating that future gains may require shifting focus from volume expansion toward improving per-order and per-customer value.
-- **Technology:** sales growth was primarily driven by increased order activity, particularly from non-promotional purchases, while basket-level value wea
-- kened despite gains in unit pricing.
+- **Technology:** sales growth was primarily driven by increased order activity, particularly from non-promotional purchases, while basket-level value weakened despite gains in unit pricing.
 This indicates that increased transaction frequency did not fully translate into deeper per-order spending, highlighting a need to reinforce value per purchase.

 # Business Implications
 - Categories where volume and value metrics diverge sharply (Office Supplies, Technology) may benefit from category-specific strategies rather than uniform growth tactics.